 Greg will have you running 3 workouts a week with a completion goal and 4 or 5 workouts per week if you choose a time goal.
 He will give you timed runs and specific drills that will help you work on your speed and form and increase your distance.
 If you have a time goal, the workouts in which you’ll be doing some form of speed work can add up to three workouts per week.
-Many of his one block workouts have an optional part you can skip without guilty feelings!
+Many of his workouts will have an optional part you can skip without guilty feelings.
 Coach Greg’s plan is the only one with optional parts in the workouts.

 - Goal pace runs, block to be run at goal pace, usually directly followed by an additional, optional block.
 Several variations in duration possible.

 - Stride repeats, multiple short intervals followed by a short recovery.
 This workout is focused on cadence and aimed at getting your legs used to moving at a quicker pace.
 The plans will repeat this workout several times with increasing cadence goals based on your earlier performance.

 - Tempo run, short run ran at a medium to hard pace, in between your 10K and half marathon pace.

-- Hill repeats, multiple short intervals up a hill, only part of the 5K plan.
+- Hill repeats, multiple short intervals up a hill.
+This workout is only included in the 5K plan.

-- Speed repeats, multiple short intervals faster as goal pace, followed by a jog break focused on improving speed.
+- Speed repeats, multiple short intervals faster as goal pace, followed by a walk/jog break focused on improving speed.
 Several variations in duration possible.